 FRONT SUBFRAME AND MOUNTING SYSTEMS

 The MDX's engine, transaxle, transfer case, steering gear, and front suspension are all supported by a welded-steel subframe secured to the unit body's longitudinal rails through four tuned rubber isolation mounts.
 The front of the subframe assembly is tubular for maximum stiffness with minimal weight.
 A stiffener located under each subframe attachment fastener helps stabilize the assembly, thereby sharpening handling and braking performance.
 A stiffener plate bolted across the subframe under the transfer case greatly increases the assembly's rigidity.
-Two dynamic and one mass damper are positioned to counteract noise and vibration, while two fluid-filled engine mounts quell vibration at idle and isolate powertrain NVH from the passenger compartment.
+Two dynamic dampers and one mass damper are positioned to counteract noise and vibration, while two fluid-filled engine mounts quell vibration at idle and isolate powertrain NVH from the passenger compartment.
 The steering gear mounts are made of heat-resistant rubber to provide good vibration isolation, the firm retention necessary for sensitive on-center-steering feel, and life-of-the-vehicle durability.

-The MDX's rear suspension is a compact, multi-link trailing arm layout for excellent ride and handling, minimum weight, and optimum packaging.
+The MDX's rear suspension is a compact, multi-link trailing arm layout for excellent ride and handling, light weight, and optimum packaging.
 Wheel travel is a generous 4.9 inches in compression and 3.3-inches in rebound.
 The three links that position each rear wheel laterally run between the knuckle assembly and the subframe.
 A trailing arm also runs from the unit body to each rear knuckle.
-Coil springs seat on the lowermost lateral link and anchor against the unit body directly behind each axle shaft.
+Coil springs sit on the lowermost lateral link and anchor against the unit body directly behind each axle shaft.
 Shock absorbers, positioned ahead of the drive shafts, run from a low point on each knuckle to a secure attachment point on the unit body.
 Knuckles are an "in-wheel" design to optimize suspension geometry and packaging efficiency.
 Bushing compliance provides a modest toe-in effect in response to substantial cornering and braking loads to enhance dynamic stability.
 A solid 0.8-inch anti-roll bar helps keep the body relatively flat during hard cornering.
 The rear roll center is positioned at a 6.7-inch height to provide linear and predictable behavior at the limit of adhesion.
 The results speak for themselves, as MDX truly sets a new standard for ride and handling in the luxury SUV category.

 WHEELS AND TIRES